-Spinach is called a superfood for a reason: It's packed with vitamins A and C, which are essential for eye health, immune function and many other body processes.
+Spinach is packed with vitamins A and C, which are essential for eye health, immune function and many other body processes.
 It also contains vitamin K which helps build strong bones.
 Spinach delivers folate and iron, which help prevent anemia.
 And its magnesium and potassium are important for muscle development and growth.

 Loaded with vitamins, minerals and phytonutrients, fresh strawberries are a seasonal superstar.
 Just one cup provides more than a day's worth of vitamin C, plus a hearty dose of manganese, which is important for bone development.
 A serving of strawberries also packs three grams of fiber.